morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

     query parameters
   - Caching must be transparent (never serve stale sensitive data)
   - Silent cache failures (no user impact)
+- **Implementation**: Add Cache-Control headers and optional in-memory/Redis 60–120s cache for dashboards/history endpoints.
+Keep auth-scoped keys.
+Not required for CRUD list/detail routes; do it only where the doc asks.

 **✅ Single‑Request Per Interaction (List Views)**